Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Constellation Design and Transfer Problems

 Equation~\eqref{eq:yt} follows from the fact that MCP is a maximization problem---$y_t$ variables will take their maximum values as bounded by Constraints~\eqref{eq:mcpa}.
 The second argument in the $\min(\cdot)$ operator bounds the maximum of $y_t$ to one, conforming with Eq.~\eqref{eq:mcpy}.

-The discussion on the LP relaxation bound of MCP will be revisited later in this paper for the proposed solution method (Section~\ref{sec:solution}), therefore we provide additional implications on $Z_{\text{LP}}$ in this subsection for completeness.
-First, we notice that $y_t^\ast$ in Eq.~\eqref{eq:zlp} requires the knowledge of the optimal LP solution $x_j^\ast$.
+The discussion on the LP relaxation bound of MCP will be revisited later in Section~\ref{sec:solution} for the proposed solution method.
+Therefore, we provide additional implications for $Z_{\text{LP}}$ in this subsection to ensure completeness.
+First, we notice that $y_t^\ast$ in Eq.~\eqref{eq:zlp} requires knowledge of the optimal LP solution $x_j^\ast$.
 However, under special conditions, we can closely approximate $Z_{\text{LP}}$ by computing the upper bound $\hat{Z}_{\text{LP}}$ such that no knowledge of $x_j^\ast$ is needed.
 To show this, we derive $\hat{Z}_{\text{LP}}$ from Eq.~\eqref{eq:zlp} by moving the summation inside the $\min(\cdot)$ function.
-Expanding the first argument further such that the first column of $\bm{V}$ is separated, we get Eq.~\eqref{eq:zlpb}:
+Expanding the first argument further to separate the first column of $\bm{V}$ and defining $\xi_t \coloneqq \pi_t/r_t$ as the reward-to-requirement ratio, we obtain Eq.~\eqref{eq:zlpb}:

-where $\xi_t \coloneqq \pi_t/r_t$.
-We group the first argument of the $\min(\cdot)$ function into two terms.
+where we group the first argument of the $\min(\cdot)$ function into two terms.